RayhanaAkterDev/crisis-vault/Software Engineering/Chapter 4 - Software Testing Technique and Strategies/Chapter 4 - Question Lists.md

 10. Define black box testing with diagram.
 11. Write short notes on: Integration testing.
 12. Why is verification and validation important in testing?
-13. Distinguish between white box testing and black box testing.
+13. Distinguish between white box testing and black box testing. #board_2022
+14. Define alpha and beta testing. #board_2022
-14. Distinguish between alpha and beta testing.
+15. Distinguish between alpha and beta testing.
-15. Distinguish between validation and verification.
+16. Distinguish between validation and verification. #board_2022
-16. What is cyclamate complexity?
+17. What is cyclamate complexity?
-17. How to compute the cyclamate complexity in order to find the number of independent paths with examples.
+18. How to compute the cyclamate complexity in order to find the number of independent paths with examples.
-18. Describe basic path of testing.
+19. Describe basic path of testing.
-19. Define code walkthrough and code inspection.
+20. Define code walkthrough and code inspection.